 Schedules 3K-1.
 The partnership must submit a Schedule 3K-1 for each of its partners along with its Form 3.
-The Department is no longer accepting Schedules 3K-1 on magnetic media.
+The department is no longer accepting Schedules 3K-1 on magnetic media.
 File them electronically.
-You may obtain specifications on the Department's web site at revenue.wi.gov/Pages/OnlineServices/corp-home.aspx.
+You may obtain specifications on the department's website at revenue.wi.gov/Pages/OnlineServices/corp-partnership-third-party-vendors.aspx.